 So all in all, I do enjoy reading hugot materials every now and then… just not to an extent when it’s used to target other innocuous people (read: couples) with negative thoughts or when it’s promoting inadequacy due to singlehood.
 I guess as with everything else, it’s best served in moderate amounts.

-This is why we don’t post hugot memes.
-We have enough of that in the internet, and we prefer to give space to ideas that resonate personally with us.
+This is the reason we don’t post hugot memes.
+We have enough of that in the internet, and we prefer to give space to ideas that promote positivity and resonate personally with us.

 What are your thoughts on this?
 Have any similar experiences?